HamzaZaidiX/E-Cash-App-OOP-Project/README.md

-E - Cash App (Banking Management System) 🤑💸 By Java FX, Swing, SQL &amp; XML also this Project is GUI based; This is the my University Project of Object Oriented Programming Course related Final Project **In This Project which we can open Bank Account, Deposit Money, Widthdraw our Money & Bank Transactions.**
+E - Cash App (Banking Management System) 🤑💸 By Java FX, Swing, SQL &amp; XML also this Project is GUI based; This is the my University Project of Object Oriented Programming Course related Final Project

+## Features:

+- Open your Bank Account,
+-  Deposit your Money,
+-  Widthdraw your Money
+-  Do your Bank Transactions.
+-  Also get your Name on List

 https://hamzajaffar.github.io/E-Cash-App/